cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ![](engine-customization/setting-js.png)

-## 2 Customized Cocos2d-x Engine
+## 2 Customize Cocos2d-x Engine

-If you need to change stuff of rendering or native API related function.
-Besides updating JavaScript engine (so that your change can work with component system) you'll need to synchronize your change to the customized cocos2d-x-lite engine of Cocos Creator.
+If you need to customize the engine functionality associated with the native platform.
+Besides updating JavaScript engine (so that your change can work with component system) you may also need to synchronize your change to the customized Cocos2d-x engine of Cocos Creator.

 ### 2.1 Get the Cocos2d-x Engine